jeffvincent/prod-feedback-bot/README.md

-# Slack dialog --> Trello card
+# Feedback Friend
+_capturing your product feedbacks_

 🎏 Remixed from [https://glitch.com/~slack-slash-command-and-dialogs-blueprint](https://glitch.com/~slack-slash-command-and-dialogs-blueprint)

 ## What's this app now?

 This is a Slack app that creates Trello cards from dialog submissions in Slack.

 Specifically, here's what it does:
 * Displays a [dialog](https://api.slack.com/dialogs) when a person in your Slack organization enters a particular [slash command](https://api.slack.com/slash-commands).
 * Takes the data submitted to that dialog, and [creates a Trello card](https://trello.readme.io/v1.0/reference#cards-2) with it.

-We use this to make it easy for our teammates to submit product feedback internally at Wistia.
+We use this to make it easy for our teammates to submit product feedback internally at Appcues.
 But you can use it for _anything_ – so long as that thing involves displaying a dialog in Slack, and creating Trello cards from it.

-## Remixing Instructions
+---

+# If you wanna remix in Glitch

 ### 1. Remix this app in Glitch